seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 # Dockerfiles for seL4, CAmkES, and L4v dependencies

 ## Requirements:

-You must have docker installed.
-See here for instructions: https://docs.docker.com/engine/installation/
+ * docker (See here for instructions: https://docs.docker.com/engine/installation)
+ * make

+It is recommended you add yourself to the docker group, so you can run docker commands without using sudo.

 ## Quick start: